The Edinburgh Festival Fringe welcomes a vast array of performers and styles, which means that getting out and promoting

 Fringe logos and assets

-As a registered Fringe show, you’ll have access to our marketing toolkit of official Fringe logos and our 2022 campaign assets.
+As a registered Fringe show, you’ll have access to our marketing toolkit of official Fringe logos and yearly campaign assets.
 The toolkit contains web- and print-ready files, including .eps files for use on printed materials with images or coloured backgrounds.

 Before using the logos, you should read over our logo use guidelines.
 The Fringe logo is a registered trademark subject to copyright protection, and use of the Fringe logo is at the sole discretion of the Edinburgh Festival Fringe Society.
 We will take appropriate action to protect it from unauthorised use.